 The methods of smoking cessation are numerous.
-So much so, that the words ‘cold turkey’ haven’t had anything to do with leftover Christmas dinner for a long time.
+So much so, that the words ‘cold turkey’ hasn’t had anything to do with leftover Christmas dinner for a long time.

 Instead, it’s come to be known as giving up smoking abruptly – simply going from being a smoker one day to a non-smoker the next.
 Another method is that of the slow taper, where a smoker gradually decreases the number of cigarettes he or she smokes until that number is zero.

 If a recent British study is anything to go by, smokers have a better chance of quitting if they go cold turkey.

 Researchers from Oxford University worked with almost 700 current smokers, splitting them into two groups and instructing one group to quit cold turkey, and the other to opt for the taper method over two weeks.